Small Kitchen Remodel Before and After: Budget Makeover Ideas to Preview with AI

 AI room design is especially helpful at the early stage because it starts from your actual kitchen.
 The existing windows, floor tone, cabinet layout, ceiling height, and appliance placement all affect what will work.
 A remodel idea that looks good in someone else's home may need to be adjusted for your space.

-Two before-and-after directions from real kitchen photos
+Two small kitchen remodel before-and-after directions from real photos

 One useful way to plan a small kitchen remodel is to compare two levels of change: a lighter visual refresh and a deeper layout-focused renovation.